bit-demos/base-ui/README.md

 ```

 Open the Project in your editor and modify the variants section of your `workspace.jsonc` file.

-**Important step** if you don't configure the variants first then the import will not work.
+**Important** if you don't configure the variants first then the import will not work.

 ```json
 "teambit.workspace/variants": {